eloircorona/project-bmpPic/README.md

-# project-bmpPic
+# Scholar Project - bmpPic

-Scholar Project for C Programming Class
+This is a scholar project for the Structured Programming Class at ITESO.

+# Usage